-Disposal [SG5]
+Disposal

+[SG5 SUZUKI, HIROYUKI ikuyorih-ikuzus@mail.nissan.co.jp ]

 The disposal shall include all of waste treatment except for the material recycling and the incineration with energy recovery, e.g. landfill.
 The disposal shall be evaluated by following disposal formula in Circular Footprint Formula (CFF)

+Equation 16

 CD=1-R2-R3×ED

+Where;

-- CD; specific GHG emissions of a material arising from the disposal in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CD means the specific GHG emissions of a material arising from the disposal in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-- R2; Proportion of the material in the product that will be recycled (or reused) in a subsequent system. [%]
+R2 means the proportion of the material in the product that will be recycled (or reused) in a subsequent system. [%]

-- R3; Proportion of the material in the product that is used for energy recovery at EoL.
+R3 means the proportion of the material in the product that is used for energy recovery at EoL.

-- ED: specific emissions and resources consumed (per functional unit) arising from disposal of waste material at the EoL of the analysed product, without energy recovery. [kgCO2e/kg]
+ED: means the specific emissions and resources consumed (per functional unit) arising from disposal of waste material at the EoL of the analysed product, without energy recovery. [kgCO2eq/kg]

 The meaning and definition of the parameters of the CFF are the same of the ones reported in the EC recommendation 2021/2279 Annex III Chapter 4.4.8.1.

-Dataset (ED) to be used in CFF and CFF parameter (R2, R3) may be referred to the secondary data set and reference documents in the EoL stage (4.4).
+Dataset (ED) to be used in CFF and CFF parameter (R2, R3) may be referred to the secondary data set and reference documents in paragraph (4.4).

 Logistics

+[SG3 Ansgar Christ ansgar.christ@de.bosch.com]

-In addition to emissions from production, manufacturing, use stage and end of life, there are also emissions from the transportation and logistics of vehicles, products, or materials.
+In addition to emissions from production, manufacturing, use stage and EoL, there are also emissions from the transportation and logistics of vehicles, products, or materials.

-Emissions from transportation shall cover emissions from well-to-wheel, i.e., the system boundaries span from energy provision, production and distribution ending at the transportation operation itself.
-Emissions from the production of the transportation means and infrastructure, e.g., roads, vehicles, ships and railways, shall not be included.
+Emissions from transportation shall cover emissions from well-to-wheel, i.e., the system boundaries span from energy provision, production and distribution ending at the transportation operation itself, and should be compliant with paragraph 3.2.7.

-Figure 15 :System boundaries for transportation.
+Figure 13 :System boundaries for transportation.